Ft. Lauderdale Drug Lawyer

 Drug trafficking is a much more serious offense.
 In Florida, the sale, manufacturing, delivery, or purchase of large amounts of illegal substances could be considered drug trafficking.

 Possessing 25 pounds or more of marijuana, for example, is considered drug trafficking, as is over 28 grams of cocaine and over 4 grams of opiates.
+The offenses also depend on the particular drug and their schedule.

 Individuals may also be charged with drug trafficking if they are found with equipment used to manufacture illegal substances, or if they are caught with ingredients that could create an illegal substance.